 What You Need

-1. Find a suitable glass or jar.
-Most standard sizes will work; just avoid using one that's too short or wide-mouthed, or you might have trouble positioning the funnel.
+- Find a suitable glass or jar.
+Most standard sizes will work, just avoid using one that's too short or wide-mouthed so you don't have any issues positioning the funnel.

-2. Roll a sheet of paper into a cone or funnel with a half-inch opening at the bottom.
+- Roll the sheet of paper into a cone or funnel, leaving a half-inch opening at the bottom.

-3. Check that the funnel fits.
-It should fit snugly with no gaps along the rim of the glass (you don't want the flies escaping!), and there should be an inch or two of space between the bottom of funnel and the bottom of the glass.
-When done, secure the paper with tape.
+- Check to be sure the funnel fits snugly in your jar, making sure there are no gaps along the rim of the glass (you don't want the flies escaping!), leave an inch or two of space between the bottom of the funnel and the glass.
+Secure the paper with a piece of tape.

-4. Remove the funnel and pour a small amount of apple cider vinegar into the glass.
-Alternatively, you can use a piece of fruit like an apple, orange, or banana.
+- Remove the funnel and add a small amount of vinegar (or apple cider vinegar, or piece of fruit) into the glass.

-5. Replace the funnel and wait for flies.
-They will be attracted to the vinegar or fruit, fly into the cone, and either drown or get trapped.
+- Replace the funnel and wait for the flies.
+They will be attracted to the contents, fly into the cone, and meet their timely end.